sunnyboy00/AutoMPI/README.md

  	GetAge() string
 }
 ```
-An Example can be found in the 'WorkerTemplate.go' code file
+An example worker be found in the 'WorkerTemplate.go' code file

 Once the Node is running workers can be attached with the attach method